Apply built-in styles to text

 To open the Styles pane

-On the Home tab, select the Styles dialog box launcher.
+On the Home tab, select the Styles dialog launcher.

-The Styles pane can display style names and previews
+The Styles pane can display style names or previews

 To change which styles are displayed in the Styles pane